Police nab two wanted persons

 The woman was transported to Chatham-Kent police headquarters and lodged for a bail hearing.

----Stay off your phone while driving, police warn
+Stay off your phone while driving, police warn

 Chatham-Kent police are warning residents to stay off their cell phones while driving.

-To that end, the department has included a checklist for what is constitutes as illegal while driving:- Using a phone or other hand-held wireless communication device to text or dial.
+To that end, the department has included a checklist for what is constitutes as illegal while driving:

-- Using a hand-held electronic entertainment device, such as a tablet or portable gaming console.
+• Using a hand-held electronic entertainment device, such as a tablet or portable gaming console.

-- Viewing display screens unrelated to driving, such as watching a video.
+• Viewing display screens unrelated to driving, such as watching a video.

 ---